pexip/os-python-cryptography/docs/development/test-vectors.rst

 * ``pkcs7/amazon-roots.der`` - A DER encoded PCKS7 file containing Amazon Root
   CA 2 and 3 generated by OpenSSL.
 * ``pkcs7/enveloped.pem`` - A PEM encoded PKCS7 file with enveloped data.
+* ``pkcs7/enveloped-triple-des.pem`` - A PEM encoded PKCS7 file with
+  enveloped data, with content encrypted using DES EDE3 CBC (also called Triple DES), under the public key of ``x509/custom/ca/rsa_ca.pem``.
+* ``pkcs7/enveloped-rsa-oaep.pem``- A PEM encoded PKCS7 file with
+  enveloped data, with key encrypted using RSA-OAEP, under the public key of ``x509/custom/ca/rsa_ca.pem``.
+* ``pkcs7/enveloped-no-content.der``- A DER encoded PKCS7 file with
+  enveloped data, without encrypted content, with key encrypted under the public key of ``x509/custom/ca/rsa_ca.pem``.
+* ``pkcs7/ascii-san.pem`` - An invalid certificate adapted for S/MIME signature
+  & verification.
+It has an ASCII subject alternative name stored as `otherName`.
+* ``pkcs7/non-ascii-san.pem`` - An invalid certificate adapted for S/MIME
+  signature & verification.
+It has an non-ASCII subject alternative name stored as `rfc822Name`.

 Custom OpenSSH Test Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~